Hawksama/CronManager/README.md

 We welcome contributions to the Hawksama CronManager module.
 If you would like to contribute, please fork the repository and submit a pull request.

 ## License
-Hawksama CronManager is open-source software licensed under the Mozilla Public License (MPL).
+Hawksama CronManager is open-source software licensed under the Mozilla Public License 2.0.

 ## Support
 If you have any questions or need support, please open an issue on this GitHub repository.